-Please also consult the Education Committee's paid work guidelines.
+Please also consult the Education

+Committee's paid work guidelines for

+Oxford graduate students.

 Students with external funding will need approval from their funding body before accepting employment as college lecturers, Junior Research Fellows or in other similar posts.
 In all such cases both student and supervisor must act in accordance with the rules of the funding body.
-Any ESRC-funded students must consult in the first instance Kate Gear, the ESRC Studentship Officer at the Social Sciences Division, (tel.
-01865 6-14866), who will check whether the proposed employment contradicts the terms of their ESRC studentship.
+Any ESRC-funded students must consult the ESRC Studentship Officer at the Social Sciences Division in the first instance (tel.
+01865 6-14866).
+They will check whether the proposed employment contradicts the terms of their ESRC studentship.